Made in central Japan: Chubu bets on Tokyo Olympics to boost sales of local produce | The Japan Times

 There are different kinds of GAP certifications, including Global GAP issued by Germany’s FoodPlus GmbH, AsiaGAP and JGAP issued by the Japan GAP Foundation and GAP certifications issued by each prefecture based on the national guideline.

-As of the end of November, 28 out of the nation’s 47 prefectures have created their own GAP standard and certification to secure food safety and help farmers stabilize their business.
+As of the end of November, 28 of the nation’s 47 prefectures had created their own GAP standard and certification to secure food safety and help farmers stabilize their business.

 Among six prefectures in the Chubu region, Aichi, Gifu and Mie have their own GAP standard.
 Although Nagano, Fukui and Shiga do not have one, the prefectures are encouraging producers to make necessary efforts.